2002 Puerto Princesa mayoral recall election

-Recall elections in the Philippines
+Electoral system

 Recall elections are allowed by Republic Act No. 7160 or the Local Government Code of the Philippines.
 A recall can be initiated by a petition of at least 25% of the registered voters in the local government unit (LGU) concerned.
 A resolution from a preparatory recall assembly composed of all of the elected local officials in the LGU concerned is another method of initiating a recall election.
 An official could be subjected to a recall only once during one's term of office, and from one year after the official took office, up to one year before the next regularly scheduled election.
 For local officials elected in 2001, they can only be recalled from June 30, 2002 to May 10, 2003.

+City mayors are elected via first-past-the-post voting.

 Background

 In the Philippines, local officials are term limited after being elected for three consecutive three-year terms.
-Then Puerto Princesa mayor Edward Hagedorn was term limited in the 2001 election, and his handpicked successor Diomedes de Guzman lost to lawyer Dennis Socrates, son of Palawan governor Salvador Socrates, who went missing after his plane crashed in the Sulu Sea in 2000.
+Then Puerto Princesa mayor Edward Hagedorn was term limited in the 2001 election, and his handpicked successor Diomedes de Guzman lost to lawyer Victorino Dennis Socrates, son of Palawan governor Salvador Socrates, who went missing after his plane crashed in the Sulu Sea in 2000.
 Hagedorn himself lost in the Palawan gubernatorial election.

 On July 2, 2002, or barely a year after Socrates took office, a preparatory recall assembly, composed of elected barangay (village) officials, passed a resolution to hold a recall election against him.
 The assembly said there were 386 participants, but the official signatories were later cleared to be 346.
 The assembly chairman, Mark David Hagedorn, who was also the City Association Barangay President, was escorted out of the proceedings when there was a motion to declare him "out of order".
 Hagedorn estimated there were only about 260 participants in the meeting.
 The assembly was convened after Socrates issued a statement that attending to barangay matters is a "stupid function".
 The barangay officials also cited significant reduction in their budgets.
 After the assembly, Socrates said in a press conference that it was all for show, and that former mayor Hagedorn and Sandy Sandoval connived with the barangay officials to hold the assembly, and that Congressman Abraham Mitra supported it.